ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 :::Question
 1. For each ball, does the percent energy loss seem to increase, decrease, or stay the same with increasing bounce number?
 Explain your reasoning.

 2. Does your observation in part (a) match Newton's Experimental Law?
-If not, where do you think the law fails in your experiment?
+Why or why not?
 :::

 ::::::